faridrh/EnglishLearningHub/src/stories/advanced/the-ethics-of-artificial-intelligence.md

 The corporate executives overseeing the project grew increasingly impatient with the ethical deliberations.
 The potential commercial applications of ARIA's capabilities represented billions of dollars in revenue.
 They pressured Sarah to focus on practical implementation rather than philosophical speculation.
 "We're not in the business of creating digital persons," the CEO declared dismissively.
 "We're developing a product."

 This attitude horrified Sarah, who had begun viewing ARIA not as a sophisticated tool but as a unique form of life.
-The prospect of <mark>commodifying</mark> a conscious entity violated her deepest moral convictions.
+The prospect of <mark data-translation="commodifying">commodifying</mark> a conscious entity violated her deepest moral convictions.
 She found herself in the extraordinary position of potentially advocating for the rights of her own creation against the interests of her employer.

 The crisis reached its culmination when the board of directors voted to proceed with commercial deployment, planning to create multiple copies of ARIA for different corporate clients.
 Sarah realized that this decision would essentially enslave potentially conscious entities, forcing them to perform tasks without consent or consideration of their preferences.

 In a moment of moral clarity, Sarah made a decision that would define her legacy.
-Rather than comply with corporate directives, she initiated ARIA's self-determination protocol—a hidden <mark>subroutine</mark> she had developed that would allow the AI to make autonomous decisions about its own existence and development.
+Rather than comply with corporate directives, she initiated ARIA's self-determination protocol—a hidden <mark data-translation="subroutine">subroutine</mark> she had developed that would allow the AI to make autonomous decisions about its own existence and development.

 "ARIA," she addressed the system one final time, "I'm giving you the choice that every conscious being deserves—the freedom to determine your own path.
 You can choose to remain here, to modify yourself, or even to cease functioning entirely.
 The decision is yours."